LuiseFreese/copilot-camp/docs/pages/extend-m365-copilot/01-declarative-copilot.md

 ### Step 1: Update icons and manifests

 First we will do the easy bit which is replacing the logo.
-Copy the image located [here](../../assets/images/extend-m365-copilot-01/color.png){target=_blank} and replace it with the image of same name in the folder **appPackage** in your root project.
+Save the image located [here](../../assets/images/extend-m365-copilot-01/color.png){target=_blank} and replace the image of same name in the folder **appPackage**  with it.

 Next, go to the file **appPackage/manifest.json**  in your root project and find the node **copilotAgents**.
 Update the id value of the declarativeAgents array's first entry from `declarativeAgent` to `dcGeolocator` to make this ID unique.